soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 Structure . el "p" :: String -> Structure
 ```

-And we got the type of the expression!
+And we got the type of expression!

-Fortunately, Haskell is able to do this process for us.
+Fortunately, Haskell can do this process for us.
 But when Haskell complains
-that our types fail to type-check and we don't understand exactly why, going through this process
+that our types fail to type-check, and we don't understand exactly why, going through this process
 can help us understand where the types do not match, and then we can figure out how to solve it.